 Nevertheless, this version of the deck does come with a few control options that can help extend your lead in the early game, as well as a few options to help claw back your advantage if you happen to fall behind against Control decks.
 Ultimately, though, you’ll want to play fast and go for damage as much as possible to wipe out your opponent quickly!

 Send wave after wave of Murlocs at your opponent.
-Murmy and Murloc Tidecaller are the perfect candidates for this, 1 mana threats that can trade efficiently and receive buffs to push face damage.
-If you’re in a situation that allows, Underbelly Angler is by far the best card in this deck.
-Well-statted, at 2 mana for a 2/3 minion, this finned friend will stay on board for hopefully a couple of turns, generating value whilst simultaneously developing your board.
-It’s one of those cards that synergises with literally everything around it, and honestly it’s going to automatically win you some games against slow-starting decks.
+Spawnpool Forager and Murloc Tidecaller are the perfect candidates for this, 1 mana threats that can trade efficiently and receive buffs to push face damage.
+If you’re in a situation that allows, It’s always nice to get a Lushwater Murcenary in play early too - it’s a two mana 4/3 if you already have a Murloc on board (which you hopefully do), and from there you can keep on threatening constant damage.

 Murloc Shaman Mulligan guide